 Susan F. Tierney

 Sue Tierney is a senior advisor at Analysis Group, an economic consulting firm headquartered in Boston.
 She was a managing principal in the company’s Boston office from 2003 through 2014, and now works out of Analysis Group’s Denver office.
-Sue is an expert on energy policy and economics, specializing in the electric and gas industries.
-She has consulted to businesses, government agencies, foundations, tribes, environmental groups, and other organizations on energy markets, economic and environmental regulation, and strategy.
-She has also participated as an expert in civil litigation cases, regulatory proceedings before state and federal agencies, and business consulting engagements.
+Sue is an expert on energy policy, and on economic and environmental regulation of the electric and gas industries.
+She has consulted to businesses, government agencies, foundations, tribes, environmental groups, and other organizations.